 - Permaculture design; seed saving and plant grafting.

 - Growing your own and cultivating biodiversity – adapted for windowsill, backyard, alley, allotment and community growing.

-- The North Lancashire Diet – cooking seasonally from scratch.
+- Tastes of North Lancashire – cooking seasonally from scratch.

 Enable, promote or host community events and celebrations, including:

 - Community cooking and community meals.